Carmel to end membership with U.S. Heartland China Association

 The City of Carmel has withdrawn from the United States Heartland China Association, a nonprofit that aims to build bridges between states in the Central U.S. and China.

 Carmel Mayor Sue Finkam alerted USHCA Gov. Bob Holden in a Feb.
 7 letter that the city did not plan to renew its membership, which expired at the end of 2023.
-The city joined the association in 2022 and paid a membership fee of $25,000 per year.

 “Based on information gained during the first month of my tenure in office, I sent a letter to the U.S. Heartland China Association sharing that we would not renew our membership initiated by the previous administration,” Finkam said of the decision.
 “As stated previously, the Chinese Communist Party will have no influence over the City of Carmel.”